katimanova/katimanova/README.md

+## Hello everyone!
-## Hello everyone, my name is Anastasia and I am interested in NLP 👀
+My name is Anastasia and I am interested in NLP 👀

 <!--